HEPTACOM/heptaconnect-framework/README.md

-# repo-base
+# HEPTAConnect Storage Base

 ## Description

-This is a HEPTAConnect package.
+This is a HEPTAConnect package that provides base structures for storage providers.
 Read more under [Overview](../heptaconnect-docs).